Pet-Safe House Plants

 A few factors to help this effect:

-- The more plants the better for reducing sound.
+- The more plants mean less sound

 - Larger plants and planters will absorb sound better than small plants.